dav-garcia/theatre-tickets/README.md

    and command context (infrastructure objects needed by commands).
 2. `event`: each aggregate has its own subpackage containing the events published by it.
    This is the real event-based domain model.
 3. `query`: query model example.
-The use case is aggregating all booking transactions to build a customer history.
+The use case is aggregating all ticket transactions to build a customer history.
-4. `saga`: booking process saga to trigger secondary events.
+4. `saga`: process sagas to trigger secondary events and carry out compensation actions.
    It contains event consumers and its own persistent entity called `ProcessState`.